krystof-k/markdown-print/README.md

 #### Collection

+Sources collections are placed in `content/references` folder.
+You can add as many files as you want.

+You can use a lot of formats (see [list](https://github.com/jgm/pandoc-citeproc/blob/master/man/pandoc-citeproc.1.md#filter-mode)), most notably BibTeX, which can be downloaded at many services like [Google Scholar](https://scholar.google.com)/[Books](https://books.google.com).

-Sources collection is placed in `content/references/references.yaml` file.
-It uses the CSL YAML format.
-See Citation Style Language see [specification](http://docs.citationstyles.org/en/stable/specification.html), especially useful is [list of types](http://docs.citationstyles.org/en/stable/specification.html#appendix-iii-types) and [variables](http://docs.citationstyles.org/en/stable/specification.html#appendix-iv-variables).
+If you want to manage the collection manually, the most convenient option is to use CSL YAML format (don't forget to add `.yaml` extension to your file).
+CSL means *Citation Style Language*, see [specification](http://docs.citationstyles.org/en/stable/specification.html), especially useful is [list of types](http://docs.citationstyles.org/en/stable/specification.html#appendix-iii-types) and [variables](http://docs.citationstyles.org/en/stable/specification.html#appendix-iv-variables).
 YAML is a human-readable data serialization language, so it's easy to write the collection by hand.
 Otherwise it is based on [CSL JSON](https://github.com/citation-style-language/schema) format.

 The file has to start with: